 Surveyor, mediator, farmer, politician, mayor

-This biography, written by P. J. Gibbons, was first published in the Dictionary of New Zealand Biography, vol 2, 1993.
+This biography, written by P. J. Gibbons, was first published in the Dictionary of New Zealand Biography in 1993.

 William Australia Graham was born at Auckland, New Zealand (according to tradition, in a tent), on 22 November 1841.
 He was the son of Jane Sargeant and her husband, George Graham, a government official and later member of Parliament whose sympathetic attitudes towards the Maori greatly influenced his son.
 William was sent to England to finish his schooling, attending Clewer House School, Windsor, and Exeter Grammar School, and returning to New Zealand in 1854.